-Elder studied music at Corpus Christi College, Cambridge, where he was a Choral Scholar.
+Elder studied music at Corpus Christi College, Cambridge, where he was a choral scholar.
 He went on to further training under Edward Downes and held a two-year post with Opera Australia 1972–4.
-He was Music Director of English National Opera 1979–93, conducting many much-praised productions.
+He was Music Director of English National Opera 1979–93, conducting many much praised productions.
 He was appointed Music Director of the Hallé Orchestra in 2000.
-He appears regularly with the Hallé in Manchester and on tour, and has made many acclaimed recordings.
+He appears regularly with the Hallé in Manchester and on tour, and has made many acclaimed recordings with the orchestra.
 Elder also works as a guest conductor with many of the world’s leading orchestras.
 He is a Principal Artist of the Orchestra of the Age of Enlightenment and appears annually at the BBC Proms.

-Opera forms a major part of Elder’s career, and he conducts a wide range of repertory, including in recent seasons Falstaff and Billy Budd (Glyndebourne), Tannhäuser (Paris Opéra) and Parsifal (BBC Proms).
-He is Artistic Director of Opera Rara, In 2012 Elder was Chair of the judging panel for BBC Two’s ‘Maestro at the Opera’.
+Elder conducts a wide operatic repertory, engagements including Falstaff, Billy Budd and La traviata (Glyndebourne), Tannhäuser (Paris Opéra) and Parsifal (BBC Proms).
+He is Artistic Director of the recording label Opera Rara.
 Elder was made a CBE in 1989 and received a knighthood in 2008.
-He lives in London and Manchester and is a passionate oenophile.

 News and features